DECIERDO08/js-review-project/README.md

-# JavaScript Review Project by write_your-full_name
+# JavaScript Review Project by Jingle Otome Decierdo
 This project is a review of JavaScript concepts, from beginner to advanced.